 Forward looking information

-The decision to commence production at the Rosario Mine was not based on a feasibility study of mineral reserves demonstrating economic and technical viability, but rather on a more preliminary estimate of inferred mineral resources.
+The decisions to commence production at the Rosario Mine and Cinco Estrellas Property were not based on a feasibility study of mineral reserves demonstrating economic and technical viability, but rather on a more preliminary estimate of inferred mineral resources.
 Accordingly, there is increased uncertainty and economic and technical risks of failure associated with this production decision.
 Production and economic variables may vary considerably, due to the absence of a complete and detailed site analysis according to and in accordance with NI 43-101.